Adele Y. Schonbrun: Career

 In 1984, Schonbrun won third place in the Biennale Internationale de Ceramique d'Art in Vallauris, France, receiving 5,000 francs (then equivalent to $850) in prize money.
 Her award winning piece, an elaborate porcelain bed, became part of the permanent collection of Magnelli Museum, the Museum of Ceramics, Vallauris, France, which sponsors the competition.
 The competition strives to inspire, endorse, and recognize gifted ceramic artists.
 It aims to highlight the multifaceted applications of this medium, and commemorate the artistic expressions that encompass various prevailing trends.

 She lived in Berkeley Heights in Union County, New Jersey, before moving with her family to Colorado in 1984, just before winning the third place award.

 Schonbrun taught ceramics at Berea College, Colorado College, and Connecticut College.

 She has exhibited in Windsor Connecticut in 2011.

 Personal life

 Schönbrun was married to Stanley Schonbrun.
-They have two daughters and a grandson.
+They have two daughters, Heather Klinck of Union Springs, AL, and Serena Connelly, of Pleasantville, NY and a grandson, Odin Barnaby Connelly.

-As a child Schonbrun lived in Boston and summered on Martha's Vineyard Massachusetts.
-She also lived in Rhode Island, California, New Jersey, Connecticut, and Colorado.
+As a child, Schonbrun lived in Boston and summered on Martha's Vineyard Massachusetts.
+She also lived in California, New Jersey, Connecticut, Colorado, and briefly in Seattle, WA.
+In the early 1990s she and her husband relocated from Seattle to Martha's Vineyard, where she spent her final decades.
 In 2017, she died in Oak Bluffs, on Martha's Vineyard from Alzheimer's disease.